-The Ride of Steel has generated a great deal of interest at Lincoln and volunteers were quick to respond and show their support.
-The four cyclists who are participating from Lincoln, are ex-Servicemen, who, by their own admissions, have also had to deal with various hurdles and struggles throughout their lives and careers.
+The Ride of Steel generated a great deal of interest at Lincoln and volunteers were quick to respond and show their support.
+The four cyclists who participated from Lincoln, are ex-Servicemen, who, by their own admissions, have also had to deal with various hurdles and struggles throughout their lives and careers.
 They have been very honest when talking about their experiences and reading through their own biographies, you can see how they can relate to some of the struggles that the AFPST athletes face on a daily basis.

 The four cyclists all share a great sense of humour and have bonded during their training sessions, giving 100% effort, supporting and providing invaluable advice and assistance to each of the team members, including those in the support role.
 We are truly proud to have such a great group from Lincoln who are the very epitome of team work.

-Our Lincoln cyclists are:
+Our Lincoln cyclists were: